greg-raven/grus/_posts/2022-10-14-daca-ruling-should-not-distract-you-from-the-historic-border-crisis.md

 ---
-title: 'DACA ruling should not distract you from the historic border crisis'
+title: "DACA ruling should not distract you from the historic border crisis"
 layout: post
 categories:
 - Letters